Last Updated on 4 May 2022 by admin

 The roles of Chief Information Security Officers have evolved dramatically over the last few decades, especially recently.
-CISOs face ever-increasing responsibility - not only having to map security strategies to meet new challenges but to do so in support of key business objectives.
+Security professionals face ever-increasing responsibility – not only having to map security strategies to meet new challenges but to do so in support of key business objectives.

 With cyber security firmly on the boardroom agenda, knowing how to contribute in the most effective and valuable way is crucial.

 What do CISOs do?

 CISOs, which is an acronym for “Chief Information Security Officer”, have historically been in charge of the overall cybersecurity of their organization.
 They typically have relevant certifications such as Certified Information Systems Auditor and Certified Information Security Manager, issued by ISACA.

 CISOs take the role of security leaders, ensuring that their business continuity and cybersecurity plans are in place and that a suitable team is in place to execute them.
 They coordinate the cybersecurity operations of multiple departments within the organization through activities such as preventing security risks, enforcing security best practices, addressing security incidents, maintaining information security and compliance with applicable legal requirements.
 It is important to note these responsibilities differ from those of a Chief Security officer.
 Despite their similarities, they entail different expertise and approaches.

 The CISO is also responsible for cybersecurity across the entire enterprise, but they must also comply with all applicable laws and regulations to safely accomplish the company’s security objectives.

 The level of responsibility for cybersecurity will depend on the size of the organization.
 For example, a small business may have more flexibility in managing its cybersecurity than a large enterprise.